30th Annual Flight and Ground Vehicle Simulation Courses

 The course is suitable for people from a range of backgrounds working (or planning to work) in the simulator industry and for anyone seeking an overview of modern flight simulation.
 While introducing the key technologies, the course does not deal in detail with the technical methods.

 The course will take place on the Binghamton University Campus in Vestal, New York.
-Please see the Travel Section for maps and directions.
-Click here for special hotel rates offered to our January 2013 attendees (Rates for 2014 coming soon!).
+Please see the travel section for maps and directions.
+Click here for special hotel rates offered to our January 2014 attendees.